arjunmehta/event-transmitter/README.md

 # EventTransmitter for Streams
-Attach events to any stream channel and emit those events at a receiving stream endpoint.
+Attach events to any stream pipeline and emit those events at a receiving stream endpoint.

 EventTransmitter transmits events and their parameters along standard stream pipelines.
 It requires two instances: one to transmit encoded event information, and another to listen for and emit events, sanitizing the stream of event metadata in the process.